oluoluoxenfree/oluOnline/site/posts/what-does-your-os-say-about-you.md

 ---
 title: What does your operating system say about you?
 Spoiler - probably nothing
 date: "2020-08-15"
-description: "Operating systems, elitism, and everything (okay,only a few other things)."
+description: "Operating systems, elitism, and everything (okay, only a few other things)."
 tags:
   - tech
   - OS